jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 that you get a good response time (at the expense of correctness if some nodes are overloaded or down).

-The main SPOF was the Redis used for locking, and even that one was not a big deal since it didn't really *store* anything.
+The main single point of failure was the Redis used for locking, and even that one was not a big deal since it didn't really *store* anything.
 (We always meant to replace it with Zookeeper or Doozer, but it never turned out to be worth